Erode

 The influence of the Vijayanagar Empire on Erode, given its long tenure under their rule, led to a profound cultural impact.
 This influence extended to the Kongunadu region, largely within the Vijayanagar domain or its representatives.

 During this period, scholars and saints who adhered to Sri Madvachrya's philosophy extensively spread his 'dvaita' teachings in these regions.
-As a result, several branches of Madva mutts, including in Erode, flourished with a significant following for the 'dvaita' ideology, with Sri Anjaneya revered as Sri Mukhyaprana as main deity.
+As a result, several branches of Madva mutts, including in Erode, flourished with a significant following for the 'dvaita' ideology, with Sri Anjaneya revered as Sri Mukhyaprana as the main deity.

 The surge in Sri Anjaneya's worship, inspired predominantly by Sri Vyasaraja, led to the establishment of numerous temples dedicated to Sri Anjaneya or the addition of separate sanctums within existing temples during this era.